-EBMUD is planning to replace the 5.4 million-gallon San Pablo Clearwell (water storage tank) and rehabilitate portions of the San Pablo Water Treatment Plant both of which are located within EBMUD's San Pablo Water Treatment Plant site in Kensington.
+EBMUD is replacing the 5.4 million-gallon San Pablo Clearwell (water storage tank) and rehabilitate portions of the San Pablo Water Treatment Plant both of which are located within EBMUD's San Pablo Water Treatment Plant site in Kensington.

-Improvements will be made to the San Pablo Tunnel that conveys water from the San Pablo Reservoir to the San Pablo Water Treatment Plant.
-A concrete plug with a steel pipe and valve will be installed inside the tunnel southwest of the San Pablo Reservoir Outlet Tower on EBMUD property in El Sobrante.
-This retrofit will isolate the tunnel from the reservoir as a fail-safe in the event of an earthquake and provide operational flexibility.
+Improvements were also made to the San Pablo Tunnel that conveys water from the San Pablo Reservoir to the San Pablo Water Treatment Plant.
+A concrete plug with a steel pipe and valve was installed inside the tunnel southwest of the San Pablo Reservoir Outlet Tower on EBMUD property in El Sobrante.
+This retrofit isolates the tunnel from the reservoir as a fail-safe in the event of an earthquake and provides operational flexibility.

 In addition, crews will install 1,250 feet of onsite and offsite transmission pipelines to connect the new facilities to the existing distribution system and replace aging pipelines.
-Pipeline installation will take place in the street on Coventry Road from Valley Road to the end of Coventry Road.
+Pipeline installation will take place in the 200 block of Coventry Road in Kensington.

-During construction, the community can expect to see tree trimming and clearing, large equipment and materials accessing the site, minor odor during tunnel drainage work, some dust and noise as well as some temporary loss of street parking and lane closures.
-Typical project work hours are 7 a.m. to 7 p.m.
-Monday through Friday with occasional Saturday work from 8 a.m. to 4 p.m.
-If extended hours are required, the community will be notified in advance of the work.
+During construction, the community can expect to see tree trimming and clearing, large equipment and materials accessing the site, some dust and noise as well as temporary loss of street parking and lane closures.
+The site will be accessed via Berkeley Park Blvd. and Colusa Ave.
+Typical project work hours are 7 a.m. to 6 p.m.
+Monday through Friday and 7 a.m. – 5 p.m. for all work on Coventry Rd.
+Some occasional Saturday work may occur between the hours of 8 a.m. to 4 p.m.
+If extended hours or night work is required, the community will be notified in advance of this type of work.

 Emergencies or after-hours, call EBMUD 866-403-2683